Quick start

 A Knowledge Base is a domain-specific collection of information.
 You can have several knowledge bases for different areas of your business.

-The interface below displays the model details that need to be filled out.
+The interface below displays the knowledge base details that need to be filled out.